Salmonella Testing

 Salmonella is a severe pathogen with a low infectious dose.
 "Zero Tolerance" means that the detection of Salmonella in any amount (e.g., in a 25g sample) renders Ready-to-Eat (RTE) food adulterated and unfit for consumption, as no further kill step exists before eating.

-How much sample is needed for Salmonella testing?
+How much sample is needed?

 Standard protocols typically require 25g to 375g of product per test, depending on the food category and regulatory requirements.
 We generally request sending at least 100g to ensure sufficient sample for initial screening and potential confirmation.